Disputes at Galileo

 Consult Finding Transaction Data to see where else dispute transactions are visible.

-Every settled transaction has an acquirer reference number (ARN) that can be used when disputing a transaction.
+Every settled card transaction has an acquirer reference number (ARN) that is used when disputing a transaction.
 The ARN is available in the CST, the Program API responses, and in the Posted Transactions RDF.

 Tracking disputes

-event message is the starting point for tracking a disputed transaction.
-This table shows how to correlate the identifiers from different sources: three event messages and the RDFs.
+To track transactions that have already settled, use the SETL: setl event message as the starting point for tracking a disputed transaction.
+This table shows how to correlate the identifiers from different sources.
 Entries in the same row contain the same value.

 SETL: setl

-— The transaction amount in the settlement currency.
+SETL: setlsettle_detail_id— The transaction's designator in the settlement batch file.settle_currency_amount— The transaction amount in the settlement currency.
 In most cases, this is the same currency as the account's currency, unless you have set up a different settlement currency.
 See Multicurrency BINs for more information.
-In the Posted Transactions RDFs this isSETTLE AMOUNT
+In the Posted Transactions RDFs this isSETTLE AMOUNT.auth_id— The authorization ID, which you can use to find the transaction in the RDFs underAUTHORIZATION CODE.
+Authorization IDs are not unique.

 DSxx: dispute_